jdthorpe/super-batch-docx/src/pages/md/controller.md

-Finally, while the following is one of the longer scripts you'll need to write, it can be written by adding the boiler plate code to you're original code containing the for loop containing the tasks that are to be deligated to Azure Batch.
+Finally, while the following is one of the longer scripts you'll need to write, it can be written by adding the boiler plate code to you're original code containing the for loop containing the tasks that are to be delegated to Azure Batch.

 You'll most likely just need to update it with your batch configuration